Reviewed by: Erica An, BNutr&Diet

 Brushing your teeth after dinner can help to fend off old snacking habits and picking at things as you wind down!

 Leave your technology alone at least an hour before shut eye and put your phone a good distance from your bed.

 The blue light emitted from screens can tamper with our body’s ability to release sleep inducing melatonin, which controls your internal clock (circadian rhythm).
 This means we are not necessarily maximising first, our ability to fall asleep or even worse, we miss out on deep sleep due to the stimulus.

 There are lots of Apps to intuitively remove blue light from screens by your time zone, but a better practice is to leave them alone altogether before bed.

 Spending some time on something that makes you happy can set you up for a positive mental space.
 Hobbies such as reading, knitting, colouring in or chatting to a friend can be a nice way to unwind.

 Taking the time to reflect on things to be grateful for and positive affirmations leads to emotional wellbeing and positive brain chemistry.

 Writing down a few things to be grateful for and repeating some encouraging dialogue switches the mood to calm and harmonious.

 Unplugging from the outer world and plugging into you is a lovely way to leave worries on the sideline and anchor yourself in a happy headspace.

 As little as 5 minutes can still be helpful and there are many different ways to do this.
-Being quiet, having a nice bath or simply resting with soft music ( if possible! ) are other ways to mimic a meditative state.
+For example, being quiet, having a nice bath or simply resting with soft music ( if possible! ) are other ways to mimic a meditative state.